fact-project/shifthelper/rationale.md

 Not mentioned in the list of DataTakingLimits, are the flare alerts.
 By studying the  [flare alerts post](https://www.fact-project.org/logbook/showthread.php?tid=3512) in the FACT logbook, the shifter can decide under which conditions a flare alert might be sent to interested members of the cherenkov astronomy community.

 The following list of alerts has been subsequently derived from the available information.
+It can of course be easily changed or enhanced.

 Check every minute: